iamkirankumaryadav/Library/SQL/SQL Queries.md

 # Joins

-1. Inner Join
+1. Inner Join : Matching `Rows` in both Table.
-2. Left Join
+2. Left Join : `All` the Rows from Left Table and Matching Rows from Right Table.
-3. Right Join
+3. Right Join : `All` the Rows from Right Table and Matching Rows from Left Table.
-4. Full Join | Full Outer Join
+4. Full Join | Full Outer Join : `All` the Rows from both the Table.

 ### Inner Join